MYTHOLOGICAL ASTEROIDS

 Is Apollo the same as the Sun?

-No. The Sun is your core vitality and identity; Apollo is a specific faculty within the larger psyche: clarity, healing, articulate light.
-They can reinforce each other when in contact, but they are not duplicate bodies.
+No. The Sun is core vitality and identity.
+Apollo is a narrower modern asteroid prompt for clarity, form, and visible skill.
+They can reinforce each other when connected, but they are not duplicate bodies.

 Related Asteroids